 The review of pay for key personnel is carried out by the Trustees and the Remuneration Committee and received by their Local Governing Committee/EAG in line with the fixed group size and individual salary ranges.
 The Remuneration Committee carries out the appraisal of the CEO.
-The CEO carries out the appraisal of central executive team and the headteachers.
+The CEO carries out the appraisal of the central executive team the Director of Education and headteachers of schools who are not yet good.

-The Trust has adopted a pay policy for teachers and support staff and agreed where performance is good point pay progressions are available to staff.
+The Trust has adopted a pay policy for teachers and support staff and agreed where performance is good, point pay progressions are available to staff.